oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ## Focused

-Intermediate and advanced people benefit a lot more from _phase potentiation_ and focused training blocks.
+Intermediate and advanced people benefit a lot more from _phase potentiation_.
+High volume of work that targets specific adaptations is concentrated to a training phase.
+When the full potential is squeezed from that phase, the program switches to a new phase with a different focus.

 There are many ways to split training phases for different sports.
-One of the most suitable splits for fitness is altering _base_ and _engine_ phases.
+One of the most suitable splits for general fitness is altering _base_ and _engine_ phases.
+This split uses the natural synergy we established when talking about types of adaptations, while minimizing potential interferences.

 ### Base phase

-Base building phases focus on building absolute and relative strength, maximal power, and building muscle via accessories.
-The split can optionally be further split into a hypertrophy and strength blocks, but this is likely overkill, and only advanced athletes will benefit from the split.
+Base building phases focuses on developing maximal strength and power both via hypertrophy and neural adaptations.
+Compound lifts both for higher and lower reps are utilized, paired with accessories to produce optimal muscle gain.
+A great, time efficient way to build power and technique is using EMOMs.

 Endurance volume is kept as maintenance, with the volume being very individual.
 One to two LISS sessions and one MIIT / HIIT session should suffice for most.
 One LISS session can be swapped for a longer metcon.
+Strength days can optionally contain short, 5-10 min metcons.

 Endurance days should ideally be paired with skill or mobility work.
-Strength days can optionally contain short, 5-10 min metcons.
+Lighter skill work can also be performed during warmups on strength days.

 Example base building split: